 The SEARs also require a justification of site suitability to be provided, having regard to the proposal’s potential environmental impacts, site constraints and compatibility with existing surrounding land uses.

-At a minimum, Veolia is required to prepare a detailed community and stakeholder participation strategy, which identifies who in the community has been consulted and a justification for their selection, other stakeholders consulted and the form(s) of the consultation, including justification for the approach.
+As part of the EIS, Veolia is required to prepare a detailed community and stakeholder participation strategy, which identifies who in the community has been consulted and a justification for their selection, other stakeholders consulted and the form(s) of the consultation, including justification for the approach.

 To assist with its assessment, the department has engaged three independent experts in the fields of energy from waste technology and waste management, human health risk and odour.

 The department’s assessment will consider the objects of the Environmental Planning and Assessment Act 1979 (EP&A Act) and the matters to be considered by a consent authority listed in Section 4.15 of the EP&A Act.

 The assessment will consider: